Jmorgan-123/killer-shot-portfolio/README.md

 # Code Portfolio
 <html>
   <body>
-    <p>Welcome to my code portfolio,i am a dedicated computer science student passionate about problem-solving and coding.
+    <p>Hi my name is Tuko, Welcome to my code portfolio,i am a dedicated computer science student passionate about problem-solving and coding.
 This shows my projects demonstrating my skills in programming languages, algorithm design, and software development.
 With a deep love for technology's potential to shape the world, I'm eager to collaborate, learn, and innovate with fellow enthusiasts.
 Thank you for visiting, and let's harness the power of code together!</p>
     <h2>Table of Contents</h2>
     <ul>
       <li><a href="#how">How i build this?</a></li>
-      <li><a href ="#project">projects</a>
+      <li><a href ="#project">projects.</a>
         <ul>
           <li><a href="#school">School website</a></li>
-          <li><a href="#mr_benson"> Mr. Benson kiosk manager</a></li>
+          <li><a href="#mr_benson"> Mr. Benson kiosk manager.</a></li>
         </ul>
       </li>
     </ul>